 One example of a bible interface built upon and shaped by the digital materiality of the DBL bible interface is the popular mobile bible interface produced by Life.Church called YouVersion.
 Its utter dominance in the mobile bible market has allowed the YouVersion app to take on the more generic name of simply “the Bible App.”
 At the time of this writing, the Bible App offers a user just over 1500 bible versions in over 1000 different languages and some of these versions include both audio and text.
 Shaped by the digital materiality of the Digital Bible Library, the Bible App also functions as a library of bibles in a consolidated interface.
 As we saw above, the XML of the DBL interface has verse as its smallest structural unit.
 Unsurprisingly then, the smallest unit of text a user can select in the reader area of the Bible App is a verse.
 A user can select multiple verse objects on the screen, but can not select a single word or phrase within a verse.
 Here again is an example of the digital materiality of the DBL shaping the material affordances of bible interfaces built upon it.

 Leveraging the anarchic affordances of the DBL, the Bible App goes beyond the XML DBL interface and adds high surface area and collaborative affordances through the “Related” feature of the reading area of the app.
 Once a user has selected a verse, a menu appears with several options for the user to participate in the interface with this particular verse.
-The “Related” option in this menu opens a verse beyond simply the words contained in the version file loaded from DBL.
+The “Related” option connects the verse contained in the version file loaded from DBL to other objects in the interface that have been marked as related to the selected verse.
 Through the Bible App, a user can add a note to a verse and mark this note private, for friends only, or public.
 If a note is marked public, then any other user can select the same verse and choose the “Related” menu item and see this note.
 On an iPhone 7, this list of related notes loads in a new screen so the text of the selected verse is not visible anymore.
 Instead, the user is presented with a reverse chronological--most recent first--list of notes added to this particular verse by users all over the world.
 This list of notes on a given verse gives a user a point of contact with the larger community of users engaging in the interface, and extends the interface beyond the material limits of the XML of the DBL interface.